I stop brushing.

 The last step in crafting a social post is the hashtag.
 Just like with scheduling, there are online resources for researching what’s trending and what’s popular.
 However, before using these tools, check out the well-established brands in your market for some inspiration.

 You’ll quickly notice that well-run brands are deliberate with their hashtags.
 Be #specific, but not so much that #noonewilleversearchyourtagbecauseitsridiculous.
-One or two hashtags is fine, but any more than three can come off as desperate and actually lower engagement.
+One or two hashtags are fine, but any more than three can come off as desperate and actually lower engagement.

 Show and tell

 Social media is all about scrolling.
 In fact, sources believe that the average smartphone user scrolls 71.20 feet per day!
-Eye-catching images are your best bet in waking your audience from their zombie-scroll to get noticed.
+Eye-catching images are your best bet in waking your audience from their zombie scroll to get noticed.
 What sorts of imagery will resonate with your audience?
 Consider the tone of your content – what colours come to mind?

 Stock imagery has gone through its own rebranding over the last few years.
 We’ve moved past the smiling white people on white backgrounds in white shirts.
 Stock images have gone hipster, doubling down on warm colours and the live-edge aesthetic.
 No longer can you (or should you) depend on weird hats to sell the idea of individuality.